Brittain River

 The Brittain River is a river of the Sunshine Coast of the Canadian province of British Columbia.
 It originates in the Pacific Ranges of the Coast Mountains, and flows about 23 km southeast to the Pacific Ocean at the Princess Royal Reach of Jervis Inlet.

-The Brittain River is part of the traditional territory of the Shishalh (or Sechelt) people.
+Brittain River is within the swiya (world, "Territory") of the shíshálh people.
+Its shíshálh name is slhilhem.
+The shíshálh consider the entire slhilhem watershed to be of extremely high cultural and spiritual value.
+It is home to numerous cultural resources and ceremonial, spiritual, legendary, and oral history sites.
+In addition, the river valley was a traditional travel route to Powell River.

 The river is named for Rowland Brittain, British Columbia's first patent attorney and owned land at the river's mouth in 1901–1902.
-Its Shishalh name is slhílhem.
-The Shishalh consider the entire Brittain River watershed of extremely high cultural and spiritual value and home to numerous cultural resources and ceremonial, spiritual, legendary, and oral history sites.
-In addition the river valley was a traditional travel route to Powell River.